Thairo Estrada Player Props: Giants vs. Brewers

-The San Francisco Giants, including Thairo Estrada (hitting .368 in his past 10 games, with three doubles, a home run, three walks and four RBI), take on starter Corbin Burnes and the Milwaukee Brewers at Oracle Park, Friday at 10:15 PM ET.
+The San Francisco Giants, including Thairo Estrada (.436 slugging percentage in past 10 games, including no homers), battle starting pitcher Colin Rea and the Milwaukee Brewers at Oracle Park, Saturday at 7:15 PM ET.

+He had a one-hit showing in his most recent game (1-for-4) against the Brewers.

 Thairo Estrada Game Info & Props vs. the Brewers